Natural Childbirth – Stages, Benefits & How to Prepare

-To increase your chances of a natural childbirth, it is important to be informed and be prepared before you enter into labour.
+To increase your chances of natural childbirth, it is important to be informed and prepared before you enter into labour.
 Here are a few ways in which you can prepare:

-Read up online content to get detailed information about natural childbirth.
-You must also speak to any friend or family member, who has already undergone natural childbirth.
-Attending classes, which offer you practice in relaxation techniques that are useful during natural childbirth can also be useful.
+Read online content to get detailed information about natural childbirth.
+You must also speak to any friend or family member who has already undergone natural childbirth.
+Attending classes which offer you practice in relaxation techniques that are useful during natural childbirth can also be useful.

 In the weeks and months leading to your delivery date, learn and practice the variety of available pain management techniques with your birthing partner.
-This includes techniques such as massage therapy, relaxing and breathing exercises, aromatherapy, reflexology, and more.
+This includes techniques such as massage therapy like perineal massage, relaxing and breathing exercises, aromatherapy, reflexology, and more.

 Despite the elaborate preparation, complications can occur during any pregnancy stage or during delivery.
 Be prepared to opt for medical intervention (particularly during labour) to avoid any risk or complication.